HDRUK/fma-dataloads/README.md

 SENDGRID_API_KEY=<<SendGrid API key>>
 EMAIL_SENDER=<<email address to use as sender>>

+// Environment - used to add links to emails GATEWAY_ENVIRONMENT =<<base dataset path for gateway web>> ex. "http://localhost:3000/dataset/"

 A path to an authorised GCP service account credentials must also be in the environment (e.g., GOOGLE_APPLICATION_CREDENTIALS) when running locally
 ```